jliljebl/flowblade/README.md

 Flowblade Movie Editor is a **multitrack non-linear video editor** for Linux released under **GPL 3 license**.

 Flowblade is designed to provide a fast, precise and robust editing experience.
-Flowblade  employs film-style insert editing model in which clips are generally placed tightly after or between other clips when they are inserted or moved on the timeline.
+Flowblade  employs film-style insert editing model.
+In insert editing clips are generally placed tightly after other clips when they are inserted on the timeline.
 Edits are fine tuned by trimming in and out points of clips or by cutting and deleting parts of clips.

 Flowblade provides powerful tools to mix and filter video and audio.